EkaterinaShep/simple-crud-api/README.md

 - PUT `/person/${personId}` is used to update a record about an existing person
 - DELETE `/person/${personId}` is used to delete a record about an existing person from the database

-### Format of personal data and required properties
+### Personal data and personal properties types and required properties
 Persons are stored as objects that have following properties:

 - `id` — a unique identifier (string, uuid) generated on a server side